Christonja/100-days-of-code/log.md

 **Thoughts**: Found all my initial issues were with the initial code given by the tutorial I was following, just was refusing to compile, found on the net people had the same issue and once I fixed it I was able to move on.
 Funny thing was, in the next video the tutor just removed that code anyway!

+### Day 63: January 04, Fri, 2019

+**Today's Progress**: Stocked to have completed the random quote generator in FCC

+**Thoughts**: So proud of myself, had an aha moment when I realised that I could input the quotes via the .html() function in jQuery, the rest was trial and error and solid googling, plus of course prior knowledge, but anyway.
+Happy as I feel like I've accomplished something and haven't felt that way in my coding for a while now.